anmelus/SML-COMP-212-Functional-Programming-Answers/README.md

 Skipped anything asking to compute/prove the time complexity or recurrence of as I already have experience with proofs and timings in previous classes.

 On very small occasions I had to look online at someone else's code to completely understand what issue I was having which has resulted in a few changes in coding style towards the end of some assignments.

+The rest of the labs (7-9) and homeworks (7-10) are locked but the lectures were not so I studied Sequences + Functors + Machine Learning on my own.
+If anyone has the documents to the last few lectures, lab assignments, and homeworks I would greatly appreciate it so I can work them out on my own time!